-For hairdressers, barbers and other beauty salons one often-overlooked aspect of running your business is waste management, specifically hair waste!
+For hairdressers, barbers, and other beauty salons, an often-overlooked aspect of running a business is waste management, particularly the disposal of hair waste!

-The generation and following disposal of hair waste pose unique challenges and responsibilities.
+The generation and disposal of hair waste pose unique challenges, but with the right approach, you can manage it responsibly.

 Table of Contents